AdilAbubacker/rentezy_backend/README.md

 ### 1. Event-Driven Architecture — The Nervous System of RentEzy

-**The Problem:**  Coordinating complex workflows across microservices without tight coupling and cascading failures.
+**The Problem:**  Coordinating complex workflows across microservices without becoming a dependency nightmare.
 **The Solution: Event-driven architecture with Apache Kafka as its central nervous system.**

 Traditional synchronous REST calls between services lead to tight coupling, cascading failures, and deployment nightmares.
 In RentEzy services publish events to Kafka.
 Downstream consumers react to these events asynchronously, without the original service even knowing they exist.